mgaut72/mgaut72.github.io/_drafts/Markov_Chain_Monoid_Instance.md

 ---
 layout: blog_entry
-title: "A Markov Chain Monoid Instance hanging out in IRC"
+title: "A Markov Chain Monoid Instance (IRC Bot Part 1)"
 ---

 So you know where we are going, the goal of this project is to create an IRC